We Understand What You're Going Through

 You may not know this, but having an attorney in your corner as early as possible will help you or your student get the most favorable outcome.
 Many schools welcome an attorney's presence during the disciplinary investigation and the hearing to provide advice and counsel for the student.
 Face to face meetings with school officials on your behalf can also greatly influence the direction and outcome of disciplinary proceedings.
 At other times, behind-the-scenes preparation works best, and the school does not even have to know you have an attorney protecting your interests.
 We know which approach is best for your situation because we have been there countless times before.

 Regretfully, many students will wait until after an unfavorable ruling to get an attorney's help with an appeal, but this is a misguided approach.
 Universities tend to have a very short time for appeals, often the span of a handful of days.
 If you have an attorney from the beginning, you can be best prepared for the initial hearing, which is critical to success.
 Even in the event of an unfavorable outcome, you can also be ready with an appeal and respond quickly.
 Schools will not hesitate when they move forward with disciplinary action, and neither should you – Getting legal assistance as early as possible can greatly influence the outcome of an investigation, hearing, or appeal.

-For more than a decade, Joseph D. Lento has practiced criminal defense in one of the nation's highest stakes forums while concurrently representing students in disciplinary proceedings at universities and colleges in New Jersey, Pennsylvania, and nationwide.
+For more than a decade, Joseph D. Lento has practiced criminal defense in many of the nation's highest stakes forums while concurrently representing students in disciplinary proceedings at universities and colleges in New Jersey, Pennsylvania, New York, and nationwide.
 He is an experienced attorney that will not back down in the face of adversity, and he will do whatever it takes to triumph against difficult odds.